I recently interviewed Chase Bowers on the first episode of the First Customers podcast.

 Solve your own problem

-On his past side projects he worked with web developers.
-So he hired one that he trusted to start building the tool he needed.
+So he hired a web developer that he trusted to start building the tool he needed.

 Dropified was born (then known as Shopified).